gmac/pods.js/README.md

 MMD is designed to be small and unimposing; consider copying and pasting the minified MMD script directly into your application scope rather than including a separate script file.
 The `mmd` namespace variable will be local to the scope in which you place it.

-However, if you're used to AMD and would prefer calling define/require as global methods, simply assign global references to the MMD methods, and you're off to the races...
+However, if you'd prefer the AMD-style of having define/require as global methods, simply assign global references to the MMD methods, and you're off to the races...

 	// Assign global references (at your own risk!) window.define = mmd.define;